CCBR/XAVIER/docs/usage/run.md

 > **Input FastQ or BAM file(s) to process.**
 > _type: file(s)_
 >
 > One or more FastQ files can be provided.
 The pipeline does NOT support single-end WES data.
 Please provide either a set of FastQ files or a set of BAM files.
 The pipeline does NOT support processing a mixture of FastQ files and BAM files.
-From the command-line, each input file should seperated by a space.
+From the command-line, each input file should separated by a space.
 Globbing is supported!
 This makes selecting FastQ files easy.
 Input FastQ files should be gzipp-ed.
 >
 > **_Example:_** `--input .tests/*.R?.fastq.gz`